Timpika/-BADS7105_CRM-Analytics/Homework01_CLV Dashboard/readme.md

 CLV = T x AOV x AGM x ALT/ number of clients for the period

-Which T is the average number of transactions per month AOV (Ticket size) is the Average order value
+T is the average number of transactions per month
+AOV (Ticket size) is the Average order value
 AGM is the Average gross margin
 ALT is the Average customer’s lifespan in months
 ALT = 1/churn rate%
-churn rate = (CB - CE/CB)*100
+churn rate = (CB - CE/CB) x 100
   Which CB is clients at the beginning of a month
   CE is client at the end of a month

 APRU = TR/CQ ;
 TR is total revenue for a chosen period
 CQ is the number of customers for a chosen period

-Dashboard
+**Dashboard**

 ![supermarket dashboard_2006](https://user-images.githubusercontent.com/96098785/146214723-78bd8239-f2c4-4cb3-8ded-45443013c769.PNG)